The Road to Beech Mountain, Part 2: Before It Was a Scout Camp

 Mr. Flynn, contrary to a story published by one newspaper, did not die in poverty.
 He had made and lost a great deal of money, but he was comfortably situated at the end.

 Was the image of P. H. Flynn the penniless country hermit nothing more than a mirage?
 Some seemed to have believed so, as a writer looking for a story found when talking to a neighbor who had recently gone on a fishing trip in Sullivan County (the start of many a shaggy dog tale, I’m sure).
 According to this neighbor, locals referred to Beech Mountain as “Dynamite Mountain” and “inhabitants hereabout believe that large amounts of cash are hidden about the place, and they have torn up the floor of the buildings and the grounds in search of the ‘hidden treasure.'”
-Others also reportedly have been in search of a hidden tunnel and have resorted to consultations with fortune tellers and clairvoyants, with less than favorable results.
+Others also reportedly had been in search of a hidden tunnel and had resorted to consultations with fortune tellers and clairvoyants, with less than favorable results.

 [History Channel narrator voice] If Flynn did have millions in cash stashed in his country estate, where did it go?
 Did it burn in the fire?
 Was it buried with him in the lining of his rustic coffin?
 According to longtime Flynn associate Harry Hanbury, there was no hidden money.
 But can Hanbury be believed?
 After all, he was once jailed for contempt of court when he refused to answer questions about business dealings with Meht, who was believed to be acting as a proxy for Flynn.
 Perhaps he was so loyal to Flynn that he would continue to keep Flynn’s secrets even after his death, possibly recovering the money himself.
 Or maybe the hidden fortune remained in place and its recovery was the driving force behind the sale of the property to a group from New York City more than half a century later.
 Could this group have been run by… Descendants of Flynn associates?